 - The most popular sport in Italy is football.
-Italy has won four World Cups, most recently in 2006.
-Famous Italian football players include Fabio Cannavaro, Paolo Rossi, Giacinto Facchetti, Gianluigi Buffon and Luigi Riva.
+Italy has won four World Cups; famous Italian football players include Fabio Cannavaro, Paolo Rossi, Giacinto Facchetti, Gianluigi Buffon and Luigi Riva.

 - Ferrari, Lamborghini, Alfa Romeo and Maserati are well known Italian car manufacturers.

 - Many famous scientists and mathematicians were born and raised in Italy: Leonardo Da Vinci, Galileo Galilei, Alessandro Volta and Leonardo Fibonacci to name just a few.

 - Italy is also famous for its art with many of its artists leading artistic movements.
 Famous artists include Michelangelo, Raphael, Botticelli and Caravaggio.

 - The famous leaning Tower of Pisa began to tilt during its construction.
 Built as a cathedral for the town of Pisa, it stands 55.86 metres from the ground on its low side and 56.67 metres on its high side.

 - Italy has suffered many earthquakes and volcanic eruptions due to its position between the Eurasian and the African tectonic plates.
 The volcanoes of Mount Etna (the tallest and most active volcano in Europe) and Vesuvius are a constant danger to humans due to their closeness to big cities.
 The most famous volcanic eruption was Mount Vesuvius in 79AD when the city of Pompeii was destroyed.